Galloway cattle: Characteristics

-Galloway cows are of small to medium size, with weights in the range 450–600 kg; bulls normally weigh approximately 800 kg, but may may reach weights of over 1000 kg.
+Galloway cows are of small to medium size, with weights in the range 450–600 kg; bulls normally weigh approximately 800 kg, but may reach weights of over 1000 kg.
 Heifer calves are born at a weight of some 35 kg, and reach a weight of about 250 kg at an age of thirteen or fourteen months.

 Galloways have a thick double-layered coat that is wavy or curly.
 The coat of hair insulates their bodies so well that they have a minimal outer layer of fat on their bodies, which would otherwise create waste at slaughter.
 This coat sheds out in the summer months and in warmer climates.

 It is naturally polled, without horns.
 This breed's shaggy coat has both a thick, woolly undercoat for warmth and stiffer guard hairs that help shed water, making them well adapted to harsher climates.

 Use

 There is evidence of Galloway herds being milked in Cumberland for cheese production.